 Ernest went on to become Secretary as well as Seminar Organiser and General Factotum, running the Association from his Newman Street office.
 The Parking Newsletter, edited by Keith Lumley at that time, was published from that address.

-Ernest became President of the Association in 1977 an office he held until 1980 when he was elected to Honorary Membership of the British Parking Association.
+Ernest became President of the Association in 1977 - an office he held until 1980 when he was elected to Honorary Membership of the British Parking Association.
 His awareness of political and planning trends, together with his many contacts in those fields, proved of immense value to the Association.

-Ernest Davies was the Founder Publisher of Traffic Engineering and Control and the journal's Editor from its first issue in May 1960 until January 1976.
+He was the Founder Publisher of Traffic Engineering and Control and the journal's Editor from its first issue in May 1960 until January 1976.
 It was he who recognised the opportunity for a dedicated publication providing a specialist focus for what was, in the UK more than 30 years ago, the relative infant discipline of Traffic Engineering.
-It was by the vigor of his early stewardship that the journal - bravely ventured as an independent initiative - prospered to earn its international reputation.
+It was by the vigour of his early stewardship that the journal - bravely ventured as an independent initiative - prospered to earn its international reputation.